ontheio/t_statsd-1/README.md

 t_statsd
 ========

-https://t.onthe.io http backend for statsd
+https://t.onthe.io http backend for statsd.
 How to use:

 - create t.onthe.io account